 The owner shall comply and ensure the project complies with all requirements of the federal Fair Housing Act, Ohio Revised Code Section 4112, and local fair housing requirements, as each may be amended.
 The owner shall itself ensure and shall ensure the project does not discriminate, as defined by 42 U.S.C.
 3604, against any person because of sexual orientation or gender identity or expression.
-Also see the Quid Pro Quo and Housing Practices under the Fair Housing Act final rule from HUD.
+Also, see the Quo and Hostile Environment Harassment and Liability for Discriminatory Housing Practices under the Fair Housing Act final rule from HUD.